-3 For each damage scenario, the damage extent and location determine the initial stage of flooding.
+For each damage scenario, the damage extent and location determine the initial stage of flooding.
 Calculations should be performed in stages, each stage comprising of at least two intermediate filling phases in addition to the full phase per flooded space.
 Unrestricted spaces in way of damage should be considered as flooded immediately.
 Every subsequent stage involves all connected spaces being flooded simultaneously until an impermeable boundary or final equilibrium is reached.
 If due to the configuration of the subdivision in the ship it is expected that other intermediate stages of flooding are more onerous, then those should be investigated.

-Cross-flooding/equalization
+Cross flooding/equalization

-4 In general, cross-flooding is meant as a flooding of an undamaged space on the other side of the ship to reduce the heel in the final equilibrium condition.
+In general, cross flooding is meant as a flooding of an undamaged space on the other side of the ship to reduce the heel in the final equilibrium condition.

-5 The cross-flooding time should be calculated in accordance with the Recommendation on a standard method for evaluating cross-flooding arrangements (resolution MSC.245(83)).
+The cross-flooding time should be calculated in accordance with resolution A.266(VIII).
 If complete fluid equalization occurs in 60 s or less, it should be treated as instantaneous and no further calculations need to be carried out.
-Additionally, in cases where $s{final} = 1$ is achieved in 60 s or less, but equalization is not complete, instantaneous flooding may also be assumed if $s{final}$ will not become reduced.
-In any cases where complete fluid equalization exceeds 60 s, the value of $s{intermediate}$ after 60 s is the first intermediate stage to be considered.
 Only passive open cross-flooding arrangements without valves should be considered effective for instantaneous flooding cases.

-6 If complete fluid equalization can be finalized in 10 min or less, the assessment of survivability can be carried out for passenger ships as the smallest values of $s{intermediate}$ or $s{final}$ .
+If complete fluid equalization can be finalized in 10 min or less, the assessment of survivability can be carried out for passenger ships as the smallest values of $s{intermediate,i}$ or $s{final}$ .

-7 In case the equalization time is longer than 10 min, $s{final}$ is calculated for the floating position achieved after 10 min of equalization.
-This floating position is computed by calculating the amount of flood water according to resolution MSC.245(83) using interpolation, where the equalization time is set to 10 min, i.e. the interpolation of the flood water volume is made between the case before equalization (T = 0) and the total calculated equalization time.
+In case the equalization time is longer than 10 min, $s{final}$ is calculated for the floating position achieved after 10 min of equalization.
+This floating position is computed by calculating the amount of flood water according to resolution A.266(VIII) using interpolation, where the equalization time is set to 10 min, i.e. the interpolation of the flood water volume is made between the case before equalization (T = 0) and the total calculated equalization time.

-8 In any cases where complete fluid equalization exceeds 10 min, the value of $s{final}$ used in the formula in regulation 7-2.1.1 should be the minimum of $s{final}$ at 10 min or at final equalization.
+In any cases where complete fluid equalization exceeds 10 min, the value of $s{final}$ used in the formula in paragraph 1.1 should be the minimum of $s{final, i}$ at 10 min or at final equalization.